iflylabs/react-semantic.ui-boilerplate/README.md

 ###############################################################
 ```

 After this go to http://localhost:3000 and enter username as `test` and password as `test`.

-#### ENV vars:
-BASE_API - App uses this path for requests with relative urls.
-By default `http://localhost:4000/api/v1` - json-server.
-BASE_API is required for `npm run dev`
+You should be able to review all the three tasks subsequently.

 ### FAQ

+#### Where should I submit the assignment?
+Please mail us the assignment at careers@iflylabs.com along with your resume.

 #### Where are static assets?
 You can store static assets (images, videos) in `/static` folder.